holman57/C-Examples/README.md

 Single-file public-domain/open source libraries with minimal dependencies
 - a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++ https://github.com/nothings/single_file_libs

+Cdecl, the C gibberish translator
+- Cdecl is a program which will turn English-like phrases such as "declare foo as array 5 of pointer to function returning int" into C declarations such as `int (*foo[5])()` https://cdecl.org/ [[source](https://github.com/ridiculousfish/cdecl-blocks)]

 Building Your Own C Interpreter
 - https://www.drdobbs.com/cpp/building-your-own-c-interpreter/184408184